Michelle M. Pharand, ITF Treasurer

 In 2000-2001, Bob served as the Chairman of the Philadelphia Liberty Bell Chapter of ASM and. co-chaired the 2003 and 2005 ASM Heat Treating Society Conference and Exposition.
 In 2009 Bob was bestowed the International Titanium Association Achievement Award and in 2010 was appointed to the ASM Board as Trustee.
 He received a B.S. from Millersville University and a degree in Metallurgy from Spring Garden College.

-Donald E. Larsen, ITF Director
+Donald E. Larsen, ITF Chair

 Vice President Technology and R&D, General Manager of Advanced Manufacturing